open-ephys/onix1-bonsai-docs/articles/hardware/breakout/load-data.md

 title: Load Breakout Board Data
 ---

-The following python script can be used to load and plot the data produced by the <xref:breakout>.
+The following python script can be used to load and plot the data produced by the Breakout Board [example workflow](xref:breakout_workflow).

 [!code-python[](../../../workflows/hardware/breakout/load-breakoutboard.py)]